sampreet-chawla/GA-unit3-w7d4-intro-to-mongoose/README.md

 As we can see a unique `_id` has been assigned to the `document`.

-Every time we run `node db/seed.js` it will run the code, and thus insert this object over and over again.
-Let's not do that.
-Let's comment it out.
+Every time we run `node seed.js` it will run the code, and thus insert this object over and over again.
+Let's not do that and comment it out.

+### Create Many Tweets
 Let's insert many more tweets.
 Inside of the `db` folder there is a file called `seedData.json` and includes the following list of tweets:

 ```js